sarabenali88/IoT/docs/web/JavaScript.md

 Next, I created a fetch function that uses the php file insert_data to make a POST request.
 I send the appointment as a stringified JSON object in the body.
 I then use the then method that returns a promise and this returns the response in JSON format.
-Lastly, there is an alert that says the appointment has been added:
+In the second then method, I call the reloadAppointments method because I want the appointment to immediately be added on the page without having to refresh the page first.
+Lastly, there is an alert-message that says the appointment has been added:
 ```
 fetch("insert_data.php", {
                 "method": "POST",